ringlesoft/laravel-process-approval/README.md

 - `ProcessRejectedEvent` - Dispatched when an approvable model is rejected by an approver.
 - `ProcessReturnedEvent` - Dispatched when an approvable model is returned back to the previous step by an approver.
 - `ProcessDiscardedEvent` - Dispatched when an approvable model is discarded by an approver.
-- `ProcessApprovalCompletedEvent` - Dispatched when the full approval workflow is completed, either approved or
+- `ProcessApprovalCompletedEvent` - Dispatched when the full approval workflow is completed (approved or discarded).
-- `ApprovalNotificationEvent` - Dispatches during approval actions with the notification message about what happened. discarded.
+- `ApprovalNotificationEvent` - Dispatched during approval actions with a notification message about what happened.

 ### Showing Notifications